PracticeArena/Remote-TightVNC-Installer/README.md

 To unleash the full potential of TightVNC, embark on this magical quest to install it on your domain controller:

-1. As a wizard with administrative privileges, login to your domain controller.
+1. Log in to your domain controller with administrative privileges.

-2. With a wave of your wand, open PowerShell ISE as an administrator.
+2. Open PowerShell ISE by right-clicking and choosing "Run as Administrator."

 3. Copy and paste the "TightVNC_Installation_DC_Script.ps1" into PowerShell ISE with Administrator Privilege and Run the code.
 Watch as the magic unfolds!
     ![Wizardry Unleashed](https://github.com/DorArlaki/Remote-TightVNC-Installer/assets/107101354/50c64be4-9a53-43bf-9760-f35631f94b46)

-4. Forge a new Group Policy Object (GPO) or alter an existing one within your Active Directory realm.
+4. Create a new Group Policy Object (GPO) or modify an existing one in your Active Directory domain.

-5. Venture to the "Computer Configuration" section of the GPO and under "Policies," select "Windows Settings."
+5. Navigate to "Computer Configuration" in the GPO and select "Windows Settings" under "Policies."

-6. Click on 'Scripts,' as if summoning spirits, and then 'Startup/Shutdown.'
+6. Navigate to "Scripts" and select "Startup/Shutdown" within the GPO settings.

 7. Under the 'PowerShell Scripts' tab, click 'Add' -> 'Browse.'
 Paste the 'install-tightvnc.ps1' [crafted in Step 3], and press 'OK.'
 With a final incantation of 'Apply' and 'OK,' the magic is sealed!